bundlewrap/bundlewrap/docs/content/repo/bundles.md

 	    return metadata

 <div class="alert alert-danger">To avoid deadlocks when accessing <strong>other</strong> nodes' metadata from within a metadata processor, use <code>other_node.partial_metadata</code> instead of <code>other_node.metadata</code>.
 For the same reason, always use the <code>metadata</code> parameter to access the current node's metadata, never <code>node.metadata</code>.</div>

+To improve performance, you can optionally return a tuple instead, with the first element being your metadata dict and the second one being a boolean indicating whether this metadata processor has done its work for this particular node and need not be run again:

+	def my_metadata_processor(metadata):
+	    metadata["foo"] = node.name
+	    return metadata, True

+The example above is a typical case of a metadata processor that only needs to be run once: it always does the same thing anyway.
+If you depend on other metadata processors, you have to return `False` (or just the dict):

+	def first_metadata_processor(metadata):
+	    metadata["foo"] = node.name
+	    return metadata, True

+	def second_metadata_processor(metadata):
+	    if "foo" in metadata:
+	        metadata["bar"] = metadata["foo"]
+	        # our job is done, returning True
+	        return metadata, True
+	    else:
+	        # return False, so we get called again
+	        return metadata, False

+In this example, `second_metadata_processor` might be called before `first_metadata_processor`.
+But it can't do its job without `metadata["foo"]`, so it needs to be called again until it has become available (because `first_metadata_processor` has been called in the meantime).